adtyap26/Backlight-Brightness/README.md

     video/brightnessdown BRTDN 00000087 00000000 K

-Make Scripts for brightness level up and down
+Make Scripts for brightness level
 ------------
 Create two scripts in your /etc/acpi/actions folder and two corresponding files in the /etc/acpi/events folder to control the backlight: bl_down.sh